• Skip to main content

 One of the most important family values is to treat each other with kindness and respect.
 For some families, especially those with more than one child, this can take work and practice so it’s helpful to have established rules.

-Children will benefit from being introduced to and learning the importance of the appropriate ways to treat other people.
+Children will benefit from learning the importance of the appropriate ways to treat other people.
 As they leave home and enter the real world, our kids will have a better sense of appropriate behavior if they’re able to practice within the safety of their own home.

 Examples of rules about how to treat one another:

-• No family member can insult another family member and must find a respectful way to express their emotions
+• No family member can insult another family member and must find a calm and respectful way to express their emotions (no yelling)

 • Expressing emotions through physical actions such as hitting or throwing is never permitted